pagkly/Zed/Investopedia3/Correlation Coefficient Definition.md

 Correlation Coefficient Definition
 ## What Is the Correlation Coefficient?

 The correlation coefficient is a statistical measure of the strength of the relationship between the relative movements of two variables.
 The values range between -1.0 and 1.0.
 A calculated number greater than 1.0 or less than -1.0 means that there was an error in the correlation measurement.
-A correlation of -1.0 shows a perfect [negative correlation](https://www.investopedia.com/terms/n/negative-correlation.asp), while a correlation of 1.0 shows a perfect [positive correlation](https://www.investopedia.com/terms/p/positive-correlation.asp).
+A correlation of -1.0 shows a perfect [[negative correlation]](https://www.investopedia.com/terms/n/negative-correlation.asp), while a correlation of 1.0 shows a perfect [[positive correlation]](https://www.investopedia.com/terms/p/positive-correlation.asp).
 A correlation of 0.0 shows no linear relationship between the movement of the two variables.

 Correlation statistics can be used in finance and investing.
 For example, a correlation coefficient could be calculated to determine the level of correlation between the price of crude oil and the stock price of an oil-producing company, such as Exxon Mobil Corporation.
 Since oil companies earn greater profits as oil prices rise, the correlation between the two variables is highly positive.

 ## Understanding the Correlation Coefficient

 There are several types of correlation coefficients, but the one that is most common is the Pearson correlation (_r_).
-This measures the strength and direction of the [linear relationship](https://www.investopedia.com/terms/l/linearrelationship.asp) between two variables.
+This measures the strength and direction of the [[linear relationship]](https://www.investopedia.com/terms/l/linearrelationship.asp) between two variables.
 It cannot capture nonlinear relationships between two variables and cannot differentiate between dependent and independent variables.

 A value of exactly 1.0 means there is a perfect positive relationship between the two variables.
 For a positive increase in one variable, there is also a positive increase in the second variable.
 A value of -1.0 means there is a perfect negative relationship between the two variables.
 This shows that the variables move in opposite directions - for a positive increase in one variable, there is a decrease in the second variable.
 If the correlation between two variables is 0, there is no linear relationship between them.